 Peel and cut into small cubes three med/large Russet potatoes.
 Cook for about 12 min in boiling water until soft and drain.
 Add butter and half-and-half and whip/mix until smooth.

-Spray the bottom of a baking dish with Pam cooking spray.
-Put the meat mixture in a baking dish, topped with mashed potatoes and shredded cheddar cheese, bake for 10 minutes and viola!
-Delicious Shepherd’s Pie.
+Last, put the meat mixture in a baking dish, topped with mashed potatoes and shredded cheddar cheese, bake for 10 minutes and viola!

 Worcestershire Sauce and homemade beef broth make this Shepherd’s Pie especially tasty.